collective/ECLecture/Products/ECLecture/README.txt

 Prerequisites
 =============

-- Plone_: 3.2 or 3.3 with Zope 2.10.
+- Plone_: 4.x

-- DataGridField_: 1.6.
-This version of ECQuiz has been tested extensively with DataGridField version 1.6.
+- DataGridField_: 1.8.
+This version of ECQuiz has been tested extensively with DataGridField version 1.8.
 Newer versions might or might not work as well.

 .. _Plone: http://plone.org/products/